ogusarenko/mke-docs/content/dev/configuration/authentication/kubelogin-setup.md

 {{< callout type="info" >}}

 The kubectl command line tool is used in the kubelogin setup procedure described herein.
-You can, however use other such tools, by changing the exec commands as appropriate.
+You can, however, use other such tools by changing the exec commands as appropriate.

 {{< /callout >}}